nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_referrer_details.md

 {% include custom/section.warnbanner.html %}

 ## Referrer Details Section Content##
 The Referrer details section carries a narrative summary of the episode.
-Where possible, very brief,items in bold are subheadings and should be formatted as such in any html sent:
+Where possible, very brief,elements should be rendered as sub headings in any html sent.sent:

 <table>
 	<thead>
 		<tr>